-- The Override Update screen appears (see Figure 12-16).
-Press the provide of the enter Yes to place the stage in override.
+- 2. The Override Update screen appears (see Figure 12-16).
+Press the veride to enter Yes to place the stage in override.
 Scroll down one space to enter the Override Time. - 3.
-Choose the Override Value of either OFF or ON using prov or Net.
+Choose the Override Value of either OFF or ON using Provided.